acbueff/LiULLM/smolLiULLM/scripts/local/README.md

 - Python 3.8 or higher
 - PyTorch 2.0 or higher
 - Transformers 4.30 or higher
-- All dependencies as specified in the main LiULLM requirements
+- All dependencies as specified in the main smolLiULLM requirements

 ## Usage Examples